ealter/Elm-GUIs/paper/paper.md

-Although we have implemented all of this without language modifications, it is hoped that as the community becomes more familiar with functional GUIs, new libraries are added to incorporate or obsolete some of our tricks.
+Although we have implemented all of this without language modifications, it is hoped that as the community becomes more familiar with functional GUIs, new libraries are added to incorporate some of our tricks, or even make them unnecessary.

 ###Acknowledgements